 A lifetime of service to others

 Anthony’s life has been rooted in volunteerism and service to others, beginning in 1980 when he first volunteered with the Boonton Volunteer Fire Company – a membership he still holds today.
 He also received the Rotary’s highest honor, becoming a Paul Harris Fellow while serving as President of the Boonton-Mountain Lakes Rotary Club.
-Today, Anthony is serving his fifth term in the State Assembly where he fights for taxpayers, families and seniors.
+Today, Anthony is serving his first term in the State Senate, where he fights for taxpayers, families and seniors.

 Fighting for the most vulnerable